 - Define the geometry (the so-called "volumes") of the new instrument.
-Note that in Geant4 volumes can be included inside other volumes (a "daughter" volume is positioned inside its "mother" volume), and it is therefore necessary to distinguish between the global (world) coordinates and the coordinates of the daughter volumes (local coordinates).
-It is not allowed to overlap the volumes (with the exception of the daughter and mother volume, in which case the daughter volume has to be fully contained within its mother volume). - Define the electric and magnetic fields. - Define physics processes relevant for your case. - Define the initial muon parameters (more generally initial particle parameters). - Define some other parameters influencing the execution of the simulation. - Define which variables should be written out to the output Root tree. - In case it is required to visualise the geometry, define the visualisation attributes.
+Note that in Geant4 volumes can be included inside other volumes (a "daughter" volume is positioned inside the "mother" volume), and it is therefore necessary to distinguish between the global (world) coordinates and the coordinates of the daughter volumes (local coordinates).
+It is not allowed to overlap any two different volumes partially. - Define the electric and magnetic fields. - Define physics processes relevant for your case. - Define the initial muon parameters (more generally initial particle parameters). - Define some other parameters influencing the execution of the simulation. - Define which variables should be written out to the output Root tree. - In case it is required to visualise the geometry, define the visualisation attributes.

 By default, the output of the simulation is written out in the subdirectory "data" with the name "musr_RUNNUMBER.root".
-The default "data" subdirectory can be changed (see Chapter 11).
-The simulated data are storred in a Root tree, which is some kind of a table with many variables for every simulated event, inside the musr_RUNNUMBER.root file.
+The default "data" directory can be changed by the command "/musr/command rootOutputDirectoryName dirName".
+(Note that the execution of the simulation can be terminated gently by creating a file "RUNNUMBER.stop" in the working directory.)